dipeshbirla/gitapp/README.md

 # README

-this is my first app for pratice
+this is my first app for pratice and i want more changes in my readme file